In his hand are the deep places of the earth. The heights of the mountains are also his. Psalm 95:4

 as in the day of Massah in the wilderness,

 tested me, and saw my work.

 10 Forty long years I was grieved with that generation,

-and said, “It is a people that errs in their heart.
+and said, “It is a people whose hearts go astray.

 They have not known my ways.”